storpool/python-storpool/README.rst

 - add the "autoName", "bound", "deleted", and "transient" snapshot flags
 - add the "noFua" and "isWbc" disk flags, the "wbc" write-back cache info, and the "aggregateScore" aggregation info
+- flesh out the volume balancer and relocator support

 1.2.0
 -----